 The second category of Daydream hardware was announced at Google's 2017 I/O. These are totally standalone headsets.
 There are no wires, no sensors to install, and no smartphones to insert.
 Everything, from sensors to processor, is located inside the headset itself, no tethering to anything required.

 The headsets will use a new inside-out tracking technology called WorldSense.
 Basically, WorldSense allows the headset to positionally track your head movements without external sensors lining your room.
 Google is working with Qualcomm to make a reference headset that other manufactures can use as a blueprint, building off of for their own Daydream standalone headsets.
 Think of it as a Nexus smartphone, but for VR.

-When the Euphrates 2.0 software update for Daydream launches later this year, Daydream will also get a little more social.
-You'll be able to capture images and videos from your VR experiences and share them with friends.
+With the Euphrates 2.0 software update for Daydream, which was released last year, Daydream also got a little more social letting you capture images and videos from your VR experiences and share them with friends.
 You can also create parties to co-watch 360 and VR videos on YouTube together.

 If you're offline with a bunch of friends, and you want them to look at something other than you goofily waving your arms while in a headset, you can now cast your VR experience to a TV via Google's Chromecast technology.